 Recognized options under which Prior Learning may be awarded include:

 College Level Examination Program (CLEP)

 The CLEP includes general and subject-specific exams in a variety of areas.
 Tri-C will award comparable academic credit to students for successful completion of the CLEP general and subject area examinations.
-See Tri-C's CLEP equivalencies.
-Official transcripts must be submitted to the Enrollment Center with a letter requesting the posting of CLEP credit.
-For information on testing sites and exam options, see the CLEP website.
+Official CLEP transcripts must be submitted to the Enrollment Center with a letter requesting the posting of CLEP credit.
+Learn more about Tri-C's CLEP equivalencies.
+Learn more about testing sites and exam options at the CLEP website .

 DANTES Subject Standardized Tests

 DANTES is a group of standardized tests originally developed for the voluntary education programs of the U.S. Armed Forces.
 The tests have now been made available for civilian use.
 These civilian tests are administered through Educational Testing Services.